Governance & Audits

 So, the Australian Taxation Office has signalled an intention to audit your organisation.
 The first step is to understand the nature of the ATO’s action.

-If the initial ATO contact is by way of standard questionnaire or risk review, it generally means your organisation has been selected at random, rather than because there is some major issue in dispute.
+If the initial ATO contact is by way of standard questionnaire or risk review, it generally means your organisation has been selected at random or as part of a targeted industry or other profile review, rather than because they have identified a specific issue.

-On that other hand, if there is going to be a full-fledged audit, it is critical to establish whether it has already commenced or is about to.
+On that other hand, if there is going to be a fully-fledged audit, it is critical to establish whether it has already commenced or is about to.

 - Preparing voluntary disclosures if the issue is clearly non-compliant